Multi Level Marketing (MLM) explained

 These costs are called stock costs.
 If it’s a legitimate initiative, the company will always buy back unsold stock.
 Illegal pyramid schemes won’t do that.

 In the case of pyramid schemes, there’s also more of an emphasis on recruiting new distributors instead of selling to end users.
 This makes it clear that the initiative is mainly aimed at the money brought in by new distributors.

-Other companies using the MLM business model are also frequently the topics of court proceedings.
+Other companies using the commissions based MLM model are also frequently the topics of court proceedings.
 The legal claims against these businesses are often related to the following:

 - Emphasis on recruitment over sales

 - Cult-like techniques groups are exposed to in order to increase enthusiasm

 Success in MLM depends on several things.
 If you’re considering joining such an initiative, keep the following in mind.